chriskery/kubecluster/docs/quick-start.md

 pbspro-centos-sample   3s    Running
 ```

-Now you can enter the " server node " and use this pbspro-centos-sample look like you're actually using a physical pbspro cluster
+Now you can enter the " server node " as  you're actually using a physical pbspro cluster
 ```
 > kubectl get pods
 NAME                                READY   STATUS    RESTARTS   AGE